Kequc/kequtwitch/md/irc-examples.md

 # IRC examples

-This is a guide here to give you a few code snippets to work with.
+This guide is here to give you a few code snippets to work with.
 Many demonstrate how you would mimic behaviour found in more user-friendly libraries like [tmi.js](http://www.tmijs.org/).

 ---
 ## Say